help & more

 Enter a User Name.
 Any string of characters that is different from the User Name of other Lights will be accepted, but it's wise to use a string that describes the intended use of the Light.
 Entry of a User Name is optional.

-Next is the notes area of the Add Light pane.
+Next is the notes area of the Add Light window.
 This is where instructions and error messages will appear as you create (or edit) a Light.
 Always check this area to see if things went as expected.

 fine, a message stating "New Light added ... " will be displayed in the notes area.
 If

 Correct the error and click Create again.

 Adding several new Lights at once is optional.
-If you only

 If you want to add several new Lights with sequential hardware addresses, check the

 Set the number of Lights you want to add.
 Enter other properties for the first Light, following the procedure above, and click the Create button.